WICG/attribution-reporting-api/README.md

 ## Just getting started?

 This repository hosts detailed technical explainers.
-Before diving into these, check out these newcomer-friendly resources:
+Before diving into these, check out this [introductory article](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting).

-- For a quick overview of Attribution Reporting, head over to [Attribution Reporting in five minutes](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting-event-introduction/).
-- For an in-depth introduction to the API's use cases, features, and privacy model, read [Introduction to Attribution Reporting](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting-introduction/).
+If you're looking to experiment with the API, head over to this [guide](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting-experiment/).

-These articles, as well as additional API guides and blogposts for this API, are listed [here](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/).
+All developer resources for this API are listed [here](https://developer.chrome.com/docs/privacy-sandbox/#measure-digital-ads).

 ## Participate